How many questions can be asked?

-A polygraph examiner must have a recognized certification, specific training in the use of the polygraph and experience in conducting examinations.
+A polygraph examiner must have recognised certification, specific training in the use of polygraphs and experience in conducting examinations.

-Is it necessary to have any training to become a polygraph examiner?
+Is any training necessary to become a polygraph examiner?

-Yes, it is necessary to complete specific training at a recognized polygraph school and obtain certification to become a polygraph examiner.
+Yes, it is necessary to complete specific training at a recognised polygraph school and obtain certification to become a polygraph examiner.

 When are polygraph tests used?